aneto0/hieratika/README.md

 * \[F3.2\] Some parameters are to be validated using complex algorithms that might be written in any modern programming language;
 * \[F3.3\] Some parameters are to be validated as a function of the value of parameters that belong to a different plant (e.g. VACUUM-PAR1 * FACTOR < POWER-SUPPLY-PAR2);
 * \[F3.3\] Some parameters are to be validated as a function of the value of live variables (e.g. POWER-SUPPLY-1-MAX-CURRENT * FACTOR < POWER-SUPPLY-2-CURRENT-VOLTAGE);
+* \[F3.4\] The validation of configuration parameters using complex algorithms shall not block the user from validating or configuring other parameters;
 ![alt text](docs/images/concepts-9.png "Hieratika concepts.
 Live variables.")
 * \[F4\] Allow the transformation of configuration parameters;
 * \[F4.1\] Some parameters are to be transformed using mathematical expressions which might involve other parameters (e.g. PAR1 = (PAR2 * PAR3));
 * \[F4.2\] Some parameters are to be transformed using complex algorithms that might be written in any modern programming language;
+* \[F4.3\] The transformation of configuration parameters using complex algorithms shall not block the user from transforming or configuring other parameters;
 ![alt text](docs/images/concepts-8.png "Hieratika concepts.
 Parameter transformation.")
 * \[F5\] Allow the development of graphical widgets which allow users to interface with the configuration and the live parameters;
 * \[F5.1\] Update and validate the values of the configuration parameters;